-The combined Pleistocene glacial till constitute the uppermost aquifer beneath the Ash Pond System, hereafter referred to as the glacial till or till aquifer.
+The Pleistocene glacial till constitutes the uppermost aquifer beneath the Ash Pond System, hereafter referred to as the glacial till or till aquifer.
 The glacial till material is locally in hydraulic communication with an underlying limestone formation.
 Spoil material generated from the Prairie Hill Coal Mine is also locally water bearing and is in hydraulic communication with the glacial till of the uppermost aquifer.
 The spoils are composed of excavated glacial material and limited amounts of limestone and shale formation materials and coal residuals.
 Spoil material has been reported to have been deposited laterally to the east of Cell 004.
 Groundwater occurs in the sand and gravel lenses of the glacial till (Association of Missouri Geologists, 1995) and generally within the spoil materials.
-The glacial till is underlain by a local limestone and shale aquifer.
-Although the glacial till and underlying limestone are not continuous at the site they are in hydraulic communication, are primarily unconfined, and constitute a single aquifer.
+Although the glacial till and underlying limestone are not continuous at the site, they are in hydraulic communication, are primarily unconfined, and constitute a single aquifer.

-Based on groundwater elevations measured at CCR monitoring wells between August 2016 and February 2022, the groundwater gradient in the uppermost aquifer unit is approximately 0.012 to 0.015 feet per foot.
+Based on groundwater elevations measured at CCR monitoring wells between August 2016 and February 2024, the groundwater gradient in the uppermost aquifer unit is approximately 0.012 to 0.015 feet per foot.
 Although the uppermost aquifer unit is primarily unconfined, heterogeneity of the aquifer material causes isolated areas of confined or semi-confined conditions.
 The groundwater flow direction in the uppermost aquifer beneath the CCR pond system is toward the southwest.

 Hydraulic conductivity of the uppermost aquifer was calculated using data collected during development of the CCR groundwater monitoring network and published information.
-The hydraulic conductivity of the glacial till ranges from 1.1×10^{-5} feet per day (feet/day) in gray till to 0.57 feet/day in the sandy till (Shell, 1981).
+The hydraulic conductivity of the glacial till ranges from 1.1×10^{-5} feet per day (feet/day) in gray till to 0.57 feet/day in the sandy till (Shell Engineering and Associates [Shell], 1981).

-The uppermost aquifer unit is underlain by a coal seam and an underclay layer.
-At the adjacent Prairie Hill Coal Mine site, the permeability of the underclay below the Bevier coal is approximately 2 x 10-6 feet/day (Shell, 1981).
+The limestone and shale that lie beneath the uppermost aquifer are underlain by a coal seam and an underclay layer.
+At the adjacent Prairie Hill Coal Mine site, the permeability of the underclay below the Bevier coal is approximately 2×10^{-6} feet/day (Shell, 1981).
 This value is a geometric mean of several hydraulic permeameter tests conducted by Shell during site characterization.
 The combined Bevier coal and underclay have a thickness of between 3 and 5 feet.
 Shell (1981) reports that wells completed in limestone below the Bevier coal and underclay, have piezometric groundwater elevations that extend above the coal throughout the site, indicating an upward hydraulic gradient.
 Hydraulic potentials encountered in water-bearing rocks below the Bevier coal and underclay have hydraulic potential approximately 60 feet or more above the coal (Shell, 1981).
 This upward hydraulic gradient provides a mechanism for constituents found in the Bevier coal and underclay to be present in glacial till.